RanielliMontagna/dotfiles/PROJECT.md

 **Files copied** (not symlinked, so they can be customized):

 - `dotfiles/.gitconfig-my` → `~/.gitconfig-my` (for personal projects)
-- `dotfiles/.p10k.zsh` → `~/.p10k.zsh` (Powerlevel10k configuration - pre-configured with Pure style)

-**Idempotency**: Checks for `.oh-my-zsh` directory, plugin directories, existing project directories, existing Git config files, and Powerlevel10k configuration
+**Idempotency**: Checks for `.oh-my-zsh` directory, plugin directories, Starship binary (`command -v starship`), existing project directories, and existing Git config files

 ---